WolframResearch/LibraryLinkUtilities/docs/modules/error_handling.rst

 That means, that the **only information** about an error which occurred in the library that makes it to the Wolfram Language code is a **single integer**.

-In C++ exceptions are the preferred way of error handling, so LLU offers a special class of exceptions that can be easily translated to error codes, returned to LibraryLink and then translated to descriptive :wl:`Failure` objects in Wolfram Language.
+In C++, exceptions are the preferred way of error handling, so LLU offers a special class of exceptions that can be easily translated to error codes, returned to LibraryLink and then translated to descriptive :wl:`Failure` objects in the Wolfram Language.

 Such exceptions are identified in the C++ code by name - a short string.
 For example, imagine you have a function that reads data from a source.
 If the source does not exist or is empty, you want to throw exceptions, let's call them "NoSourceError" and "EmptySourceError", respectively.